Neural Link Prediction with Walk Pooling: WalkPool for link prediction by subgraph classification

-We emphasize that we do not use attention to compute per-node linear combinations of features like \cite{velivckovic2017graph} (which is analogous to \cite{vaswani2017attention}), but rather interpret the attention \emph{coefficients} as random walk transition probabilities.
+We now describe \walkpool which directly leverages higher-order topological correlations without resorting to link labeling schemes and without making strong a priori assumptions. \walkpool first samples the $k$-hop subgraph $\mathcal{G}_{\{i,j\}}^k \subset \mathcal{G}^o$ enclosing the target link; and then computes random-walk profiles for sampled subgraphs with and without the target link.
+Random walk profiles are then fed into a link classifier.
+Computing walk profiles entails \begin{enumerate} \item \textbf{Feature extraction}: $\mZ = f_\theta(\mA, \mX)$, where $f_\theta$ is a GNN; \item \textbf{Transition matrix computation}: $\mP = \mathtt{AttentionCoefficients}_\theta(\mZ;\mathcal{G})$; \item \textbf{Walk profiles}: Extract entries from $\mP^\tau$ for $2 \leq \tau \leq \tau_c$ related to the focal link. \end{enumerate} We emphasize that we do not use attention to compute per-node linear combinations of features like \cite{velivckovic2017graph} (which is analogous to \cite{vaswani2017attention}), but rather interpret the attention \emph{coefficients} as random walk transition probabilities.
 The features $\mZ$ may be obtained either by an unsupervised GNN such as VGAE \citep{kipf2016variational}, or they may be computed by a GNN which is trained jointly with \walkpool.